-Like anarchia, Sidney’s well-known phrase originated in ancient Greece, the first democracy.
+The same as anarchia, Sidney’s well-known phrase originated in ancient Greece, the first democracy.
 Athenian direct participation democracy had more in common with anarchy than any modern bourgeois democracy.
 It was bottom up.
 Today’s state is top down.
 Even our day-to-day sustenance is contrived as the result of trickle down.
-Everyone, even the rich, is trying to help you out, they proclaim.
+Everyone, even the rich, is trying to help you out, our leaders proclaim.
 Republicans and Democrats alike fight it out for the right to say the same thing.

 Fight for your right to belong to the wrong party.